Anal gland disease in dogs is a common problem that affects any age, breed, or sex. If caught early, it can be quick and simple to treat.

 - Though not as common, dogs also get anal gland tumours.

-With any of these issues, we recommend an appointment with your local vet, especially if your dog has never had this problem before.
+Our Joii team are available 24 hours a day for advice.
+With anal gland disease, we may recommend an appointment with your local vet, especially if your dog has never had this problem before.

 Symptoms of anal gland disease in dogs

 Dogs may show the following signs when the anal glands are full

 - Scooting, dragging, or rubbing their bottoms on the ground.
 Worms can also cause similar symptoms, find out more about Worms in dogs

 - Licking or chewing around the tail, anus, and back legs.

 - Hair loss around the tail or back.

 - Suddenly sitting down or turning to look at their bottom.